 You’re doing everything you’ve been told you should to get people engaged with your blog: you post on Facebook at exactly noon every day because that’s when you’ve heard it’s best for your readers.
 You offer freebies to keep people coming back.
 You write at least one post a week.
 You take blogging seriously, but the readers are not coming.
 And if they are, they’re leaving.
 Fast.

 Have you ever considered that your writing might be a bit boring?

 I know of bloggers who work hard to get people to their blog, but they struggle to get people engaged.
-I’ve started to read many blog posts, and then I click out because the writing lacks life or anything that could convince me to spend my limited time reading that post.
+I’ve started to read many blog posts, and then I click out because the writing lacks life or anything interesting enough to keep me going.

 I’m not a perfect writer—nobody is.
-You’re not a perfect writer, and you’re never going to be, but that shouldn’t keep you from sharing what you have to say with the world.
-However, ask yourself if you do any of the things that might be boring your readers:
+You’re not a perfect writer, and you’re never going to be, but that shouldn’t stop you from sharing what you have to say with the world.
+However, ask yourself if you do any of these things that might be boring your readers:

 1. YOU WRITE TOO FORMALLY

 Are you stuck in college essay writing mode?
 Is your tone too formal for the context?
 I’m all about using proper grammar, but that doesn’t mean you have to write your blog as if it’s a letter for the pope or a British Lit 101 essay.

 Consider this: people choose to read blogs; they certainly don’t have to.
 What would make somebody decide to stay and read everything you have to say?

 Try writing how you speak.
 I mean, don’t include “um” or “like” as much as you might when you talk (I’m so guilty of this), but try to write almost like you’re having a conversation with someone.
 I first heard this idea from my college grammar professor, and it has changed my writing.
 When I need to write more formally, I do—the same way I would change the way I talk if it needed to be more formal.